 Guide Gear’s Full-Size Truck Tent is a solid option for campers that aren’t ready to throw down a lot of money.
 It doesn’t have too many features but covers all the basics needed for a weekend camping experience.
-Plus, it comes with a floor, which is pretty useful for people that don’t keep their truck bed very clean.
+Plus, it comes with a floor, which is pretty useful for people who don’t keep their truck beds very clean.

 Best To Use With a Topper